"Your lives are meaningless compared to HONDO!"

 Once Hondo arrives in New Canaan, he finds an almost deserted ghost town.
 Inside the saloon: Lane's former Confederate commander, Colonel William Clark Quantrill.
 Thought to have died four years earlier, Quantrill is alive but not particularly well--he's missing his left arm and prone to ill-tempered outbursts.
 Lane also discovers that the Colonel sent the same cryptic note to all of his former Raiders: the James brothers, the Youngers, Bob and Charlie Ford, and late arrival Johnny Reno.

-Once all are present for the surprise--to Hondo, at least--reunion, Lane learns the all-important situation he's been summoned for is Quantrill's planned robbery of an Army payroll wagon.
+Once all are present for the surprise (to Hondo at least) reunion, Lane learns the all-important situation he's been summoned for is Quantrill's planned robbery of an Army payroll wagon.
 But that isn't the ex-commander's only project: he also has vengeance on his mind against the "Judas" among them who cost him an arm and left him for dead in a ditch.
 Wanting no part of either idea, Lane leaves a note and begins the long trek back--with three would-be assassins hot on his trial and the Colonel not far behind.

 We discover in Hondo and the Judas that the protagonist's search for his wife's killer took him all the way to the Kansas-Missouri conflict.
-There, the man General Sheridan hailed as "the best scout and infiltrator on either side" gained that reputation in the South's most notorious guerilla unit.
+There, the man General Sheridan hailed as "the best scout and infiltrator on either side" gained that reputation in the South's most notorious guerrilla unit.
 That is, two years before he was "late of the Texas 7th".
 While not necessarily contradicting what we were told before, this revelation still seems improbable for a number of reasons.

 Fenady provided the story but assigned this teleplay to Frank Chase (Hondo and the Savage), whose heavy-handed approach marred that interesting FORT APACHE variation.
 In his sophomore installment, BONANZA veteran Chase is uncharacteristically sloppy, blundering badly before the opening credits.
 Lane leaves Sam at Fort Lowell, explaining that "this is something before you--before Destarte, even."
 Uh, not according to Hondo's long-cited reason for joining the South in the first place, which was avenging her death!
-Katzin certainly should have cut this, particularly since it is contradicted later in the same episode by Quantrill.
+Katzin should have cut this, particularly since it is contradicted later in the episode by Quantrill.

 Consistent inconsistency with both the series' established backstory and this episode's reigns throughout Hondo and the Judas.
 In one particularly blatant example, Robert Ford objects vociferously to riding with a madman (Quantrill); barely thirty seconds later he charges Hondo with being "the only one who wants to get out of this deal"(!) and is angry enough to fight about it.